cloudfoundry/service-fabrik-broker/inter-operator/architecture/basic.md

 1. Interoperator currently does not take care of the cluster off-boarding.
 2. Service Operator in each sister cluster is assumed to be already deployed and its version update/upgrade is managed/maintained by the service operator.
 Inter-operator does not do anything about it.
 3. Interoperator does not take care of the Kubernetes and OS updates to the onboarded clusters.
+4. Service owners will have to monitor the clusters and their resource situations and add additional sister clusters if required.